The Snail Son (Japanese folktale): The Snail Chōja

-Seki Keigo collected and published in his book Folktales of Japan a tale titled The Snail Chōja: in the rich lands of a choja (a local wealthy man), lives a childless poor couple.
-The poor wife prays at the shrine of a water deity for a son, and the deity answers her prayers: she gives birth to a tiny snail they name Snail Boy.
+Seki Keigo collected and published in his book Folktales of Japan a tale titled The Snail Chōja, which has also been published as Snail's Tale.
+In this story, in the rich lands of a choja (a local wealthy man), lives a childless poor couple.
+The poor wife prays at the shrine of a water deity (Omizu-gamisama) for a son, and the deity answers her prayers: she gives birth to a tiny snail (or pond snail) they name Snail Boy.
 The Snail Boy, despite his small size and appearance, wants to help his human father in driving the horses, and his father, remembering that his son was a gift from the Water Deity, decides to indulge him.
 The Snail Boy drives the horses with the rice tax to the choja's house.
 The choja and the residents see the animals and deduce that the horses cannot have come by themselves.
 Then the Snail Boy tells the people he brought the rice from his parents and asks to be taken off the bag with care.
 The choja invites the Snail Boy to have dinner with them, and he offers one of his two daughters in marriage.
 The eldest daughter refuses to marry the snail, but the youngest agrees.
 They marry and the choja gives the Snail Boy and his parents a large dowry.

-One day after the marriage, the human wife convinces the snail husband to go with her to the festival of Yukashi (on April 8th).
-However, they stop before going to Yukashisama's temple to worship, and the snail asks her to go ahead without him.
+One day after the marriage, the human wife convinces the snail husband to go with her to the festival of Yukashi (on April 8).
+However, they stop before going to temple of Yukashisama (or Yakushi) to worship, and the snail asks her to go ahead without him.
 Time passes, and she loses sight of her snail husband and begins to look for him in the rice fields, by checking every snail - since it was April.
 She ends up dirtying her clothes from the mud and water of the rice paddies.
 A fine young man appears before her and reveals he was the snail, now transformed into human.

 Keigo classified this tale as AT 425, "The Search for the Lost Husband".

 Analysis

+Tale type

-In Hiroko Ikeda's index of Japanese folktales, the character appears in the Japanese tale type 425A, "Mud-snail Son" or Tsubu Musuko, close to type 425 of the international Aarne-Thompson-Uther Index, "The Search for the Lost Husband", and its subtypes of animal bridegroom tales.
+In Hiroko Ikeda's index of Japanese folktales, the character appears in the Japanese tale type 425A, "Mud-snail Son (Tsubu Musuko)", close to type 425 of the international Aarne-Thompson-Uther Index, "The Search for the Lost Husband", and its subtypes of animal bridegroom tales.
+In Ikeda's type, an animal son (a mud-snail, a snail, a slug, frog or snake) is born or given to human parents, marries a human maiden and asks her to disenchant him, either by smashing him with a hammer, pestle or stone, or stepping on him; in other tales, she crushes his shell, or he steals a hammer from the ogres and asks her to use it on him.

+Motifs

 As cited by Richard Dorson, researcher Tomiko Yokoyama studied the character of the pond snail in Japanese tales, and considered it a messenger from a water deity.